dotneet/ampize/README.md

 If img element doesn't have width/height attributes then Ampize download an image to get a dimension.
 Ofcourse if img element have a size Ampize keep it.

-Currently Ampize doesn't support amp-audio, amp-video, amp-iframe.
+Currently Ampize doesn't support amp-audio, amp-video.
-Contribution is always welcome.
+Your contribution is always welcome.

 ## Contributing